-San Francisco is full of independently owned shops and boutiques where you can find the perfect items for friends, family, and a little retail therapy for yourself.
+San Francisco is full of independently owned shops and boutiques where you can find the perfect items for friends, family and a little retail therapy for yourself.
 Instead of heading straight to the mall, take a stroll down one of these charming SF streets that are simply packed with charming local shops and pleasant surprises.

 1. Divisadero Street in NoPa/Alamo Square

 The NoPa (North of the Panhandle) district is a great destination for gifting and general boutique shopping, especially home goods and other handy items.
+Plus, there are plenty of restaurants and coffee shops along the way if you need to refuel.

 - Rare Device – Gift shop with a focus on home goods, cards, prints, and other unique items.